50 Top Logo Examples to Inspire and Elevate Your Brand Identity

 GTD involves a workflow that includes putting things into buckets, such as an inbox for new items, a trash can for items you won’t do, a filing system/series of lists, and a calendar.

-The process looks like a task arises, perhaps during a meeting or in the shower.
-If that's your preference, you immediately file this task in an inbox - this could be a software tool or on paper.
+The process looks like this: a task arises, perhaps during a meeting or in the shower.
+You immediately file this task in an inbox - this could be a software tool or on paper.
 You triage the new items in your inbox when you plan each day.
 If something is not actionable, you put it in the trash or the someday/maybe category.
 If you can do it in less than two minutes, do it immediately.
-Everything else you drop into categorized lists.
+Everything else you drop into categorized lists or a to-do list.
 Then, when you start working on a project, you can go to the relevant list with all your tasks and work your way through them rather than spending time throughout the day figuring out what to do next.

 Learn more about GTD and software tools that enable this process at the official website.

 My favorite productivity system is timeboxing.
 The idea behind this method is to plan your work in time chunks on your calendar.
+This method is particularly effective for prioritizing tough tasks, ensuring that challenging assignments are tackled head-on.
 I slot my tasks into my calendar between breaks and meetings, so I always know what to do next.
 This system also involves planning.
 I plan my week out in advance, time-blocking tasks throughout the week.
 Each day, I recalibrate to account for things I didn’t get to the day before or new, essential tasks that came up during the week.

 Another benefit of timeboxing is that it allows you to set a rough time frame for your willingness to work on a task.
 Often, our work fills the time available.
-With timeboxing, this task should only take 30 minutes, and having the time slot on your calendar encourages you to complete it in the allotted time.
+With timeboxing having the time slot on your calendar encourages you to complete it in the allotted time.

 Pomodoro was the first productivity system I dabbled with when I started my career.
 The idea behind Pomodoro is to set a timer for 25 minutes to focus on completing one task.
+It is particularly effective for managing urgent and important tasks.
 At the end of 25 minutes, you take a five-minute break.
 This allows your brain to rest and to spend your focus time as productively as possible.

 I still use Pomodoro to some extent, but I found the 25/5 ratio too short.
 After reading an article that the most productive people tend to work on this type of cycle, I’ve since amended it to 52 minutes, followed by 17-minute breaks.